-At St Austin’s Catholic Primary School we want every child to be happy and enthusiastic learners of RE, and to be eager to achieve their very best in order to fulfil their God-given talents.
-We firmly believe that the recipe for success is high quality first-wave teaching in RE, which is central to the life of our happy, caring school.
+At St Austin’s Catholic Primary School, we want every child to be a happy and enthusiastic learner in RE lessons.
+We want them to be eager to achieve their very best in order to fulfil their God-given talents.
+We firmly believe that the recipe for success is high quality teaching in RE, which is central to the mission of our happy, caring school.

 Intent – What we are trying to achieve?

 'Learn to love, Love to learn, Together in Christ'

 Enable each child to develop a deeper understanding of the Catholic faith, promote respect for religious and moral values and tolerance of other races and religions

 Foster the growth of each child’s potential through the development of respect for self and others